redwoodjs/redwood/docs/docs/docker.md

 We use a Node.js 20 image as the base image because that's the version Redwood targets.
 "bookworm" is the codename for the current stable distribution of Debian (version 12).
-We think it's important to pin the version of the OS just like we pin the version of Node.js.
 Lastly, the "slim" variant of the `node:20-bookworm` image only includes what Node.js needs which reduces the image's size while making it more secure.

 :::tip Why not alpine?